 With so many more pressing matters in the world today that require our attention.
 My little daylight saving time questions can wait BUT what can't wait any longer is my belly!
 It's been growling for 15 minutes and the smell of Fall has filled my home.
 Although its cold, damp and miserable outside, I just filled a giant bowl with my Slow Cooker Hearty Beef Stew (recipe listed below) I had cooking while typing this post.
 So for now my loves, I bid you adieu. xo's

-Slow Cooker Hearty Beef Stew
+The Ultimate Slow Cooker Beef Stew

-PREP TIME: 20 minutes
+PREP TIME: 30 minutes

-COOK TIME: 9 hours
+COOK TIME: 7 hours 30 minutes

 TOTAL TIME: 8 hours